-- 2.18 Programmes of studies offered by the College and governed by these Academic Regulations are approved by the Senate, or under delegated authority, by its subcommittees, and are subsequently published in the form of a programme specification. - 2.19 Modifications to programmes can only be made in accordance with the College's Programme and Module Modifications procedure.
+- 2.18 Programmes of study offered by the College and governed by these Regulations are approved by the Senate, or under delegated authority, by its sub-committees, and are subsequently published in the form of a programme specification. - 2.19 Modifications to programmes can only be made in accordance with the College's Programme and Module Modifications Procedure.